My specialist experience working with young people with SEN to develop trusting and meaningful relationships

 I am naturally bubbly and genuinely interested in others, which often helps children to relax and open up quickly.
 Some of my tutoring relationships have lasted several years, during which I have supported students to make rapid progress and achieve qualifications that initially felt out of reach.
 I strongly believe that for all children, and especially those with additional needs, a trusting relationship with their teacher is the foundation for meaningful learning.
 Once this is in place, progress academically, socially, and emotionally often follows.

-My experience working with students with ASC
+My experience supporting young people with ASC

 One of my first roles was in a specialist school for students with autism, where meeting a wide range of needs was a central part of my training.
 I learned the importance of meeting autistic learners where they are and showing genuine interest in their passions, which is often key to building trust and engagement.